 Bottom bracket shell: 73mm wide with English threading

-Headset type: Will take 1-1/8" steerers with a ZeroStack 44 headset or tapered steerers with a ZS44 upper assembly and external cup (EC44) lower assembly
+Headset type: Will take forks with 1-1/8" steerers with a ZeroStack 44 headset or tapered steerers with a ZS44 upper assembly and external cup (EC44) lower assembly

 Seatpost size: 31.6mm OD x 400+mm length Includes internal routing port at seat tube for dropper seatposts

 Front derailleur clamp diameter: 34.9mm

 Front derailleur type: Low clamp, top-pull

 Hub fit: Standard dropouts fit 135mm QR hubs.
 (IRD Broski aftermarket inserts to convert to 142x12mm thru-axle)

 Chainstay adjustment range: 427 - 445mm (ideal to keep dropout in the center or front of the slot)